William Anselmi: Literary life

 Dr. Anselmi's first story, 'The Joke of Eternal Returns', was published in the 1989 anthology, Ricordi: Things Remembered.
-His most recent work is a travel narrative of the Italian city of Orvieto, Orvieto: Urbs Vetus, which appeared in 2009.
+In 2009, he published a travel narrative of Orvieto titled Orvieto: Urbs Vetus.

 He also served as the president of the Association of Italian Canadian Writers from 1998 to 2000 and was the Canadian correspondent for Hebenon, an Italian language international journal of literature.